 Looking for inspiration for a day out?

-Swap the big city for a national park, the beach, or an old battlefield – all in under an hour by train.
+Swap the big city for a national park, the beach, or an old battlefield – all reached in an hour or less by train.
+Glasgow is perfectly located to be your starting point to explore further afield in Scotland.

 A beautiful national park, ideal for walkers.